ragangithub/math-magicians/README.md

 > "Math magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

 Make simple calculations.
 Read a random math-related quote.
-By building this application, you will learn how to use React
+By building this application, you will learn how to use React.

 ## 🛠 Built With <a name="built-with"></a>